NordicESMhub/GEO4962/_episodes/03-simple_case.md

 - "How to setup CESM on Abel?"
 - "How to run a cesm case?"
 - "How to monitor my cesm case?"
+- "What does CESM produce?"
+- "What is netCDF data format?"
+- "How to quickly inspect and visualize netCDF data files?"
 objectives:
 - "Learn to setup cesm on Abel"
 - "Learn to run and monitor a simple cesm case on Abel"
+- "Learn about netCDF data format"
+- "Learn to inspect a netCDF file"
+- "Learn to quickly visualize a netCDF file"
 keypoints:
 - "CESM"
 - "High-Performance Computing"
 - "Abel"
 - "SLURM"
+- "netCDF"
+- "ncdump"
+- "ncview"
 ---